Hawke's Bay Airport: History

 The previous airport in Napier was the Embankment Aerodrome, which was started in 1932 and located near the Napier end of the Napier–Westshore road and rail embankment.
 The Napier Airport Board was formed in 1935 and the borough of Napier became owner of the aerodrome.
 While work was being done to bring it up to Civil Aviation Authority (CAA) standards, an alternative airfield was needed, so one was created near the shipping beacons between Westshore and Bay View.
 It was then realised that the Beacons Aerodrome had more space for further development, so the airport board made it Napier's main airport.
 It was chosen as Hawke's Bay's main airport in 1944.
 The CAA confirmed it as the airport for Hawke's Bay in 1957, but Hastings leaders objected, preferring to have an airport closer to their city.
 The Government set up an Airport Inquiry Committee in 1961 to settle the matter.
 They again confirmed the Beacons as the best option, and recommended the building of a Napier–Hastings motorway to provide quick access from Hastings.
 A new 4300 foot runway was built and Hawke's Bay Airport officially opened in February 1964.

-In 2010/11 the main runway was extended to 1750 metres with 240-metre Runway End Safety Areas at either end, which is long enough to accommodate jet services operated by Air New Zealand on domestic operations (Airbus A320 aircraft).
+In 2010–2011 the main runway was extended to 1750 metres with 240-metre runway end safety areas at either end, which is long enough to accommodate jet services operated by Air New Zealand on domestic operations (Airbus A320 aircraft).
 A terminal reconfiguration, along with a full-scale security fence, would be required before scheduled domestic jet services could commence.
 At this stage further development to enable trans-Tasman services is not planned.
 Hawke's Bay Airport has received resource consent from the Napier City Council to begin Stage 1 of a significant multimillion-dollar business park development.

-In November 2013, Hawke's Bay Airport announced advanced planning to further lengthen its main runway from 1750m to 1940m no later than 2018, and a significant terminal expansion and redevelopment to cope with significantly higher than projected annual increases in passengers numbers.
+In November 2013, Hawke's Bay Airport announced advanced planning to further lengthen its main runway from 1750 m to 1940 m no later than 2018, and a significant terminal expansion and redevelopment to cope with significantly higher than projected annual increases in passengers numbers.
 A new NZ$25 million terminal building opened on 5 August 2021 after numerous delays due to the COVID-19 pandemic.

-In the financial year ending June 2017, the airport saw record numbers pass through its doors, at 652,426.
-It remains the 7th busiest airport in New Zealand.
+Jetstar Airways operated daily services between Napier and Auckland from December 2015 to November 2019.

+As of 2023 it is the seventh busiest airport in New Zealand.
+In the 2018/2019 financial year, 750,357 passengers passed through the airport.
+In the 2021/2022 year, during the COVID-19 pandemic, it was 394,000 passengers.
+It was 654,831 in 2023/2024 and 612,388 in 2024/2025.